jfowl/server/README.md

 ## Configuration

-Theres two main ways to [configure](docs/configuration.md) your CodiMD instance: config file or environment variables.
+Theres two main ways to [configure](docs/configuration.md) your HedgeDoc instance: config file or environment variables.
 You can choose what works best for you.

-CodiMD can integrate with
+HedgeDoc can integrate with

 - facebook, twitter, github, gitlab, mattermost, dropbox, google, ldap, saml and [oauth2](docs/guides/auth/oauth.md) **for login**
 - imgur, s3, minio, azure **for image/attachment storage** (files can also be local!)